s9w/Ginseng/README.md

 ## Philosophy / Goals
 This is designed to be as open and long-term as possible
-- The data (infos, types, views, settings, everything!) is saved in a straightforward human-readable (and therefore hackable) JSON format.
-It's also stored file-based, so no binary data.
-In doubt, just edit the data file with a text editor
+- All data is saved in a straightforward human-readable (and therefore hackable) JSON file.
 - The formatting is done markdown, which I think is better suited for this than full blown html
 - Dates/times are saved in ISO format.
 Time intervals are always calculated, never saved (no standard way)
 - Review ratings were abandoned in favor of just setting time intervals.
 Is Anki-like Interval modifier wanted?

-## Open Questions:
-- Naming
-- minimal or full JSON?
-- logic inside views
-    - Right now that's not possible
-    - Technical reason: Ginseng is built with React, and React has no templating with logics.
-There are more or less elegant ways around
-    - This means no conditional parts of views.
-Is there a need for this?